-Chapter 6: Healthcare Expenditures for Persons with CKD
+Chapter 7: Health Care Expenditures for Persons with CKD

-This chapter used a cohort that continued the methodology introduced in the 2010 ADR, which we only tabulated CKD costs for patients with CKD diagnoses (minimum of one inpatient and/or two outpatient) among their claims in the year prior to the reported year (year one).
+Volume 1, Chapter 7: Health Care Expenditures for Persons with CKD used a cohort that continued the methodology introduced in the 2010 ADR, where we only tabulated CKD costs for patients with CKD diagnoses (minimum of one inpatient and/or two outpatient) among their claims in the year prior to the reported year (year one).
 For example, the total costs of CKD for 2015 (year two) included all costs incurred by patients with a CKD diagnosis in 2014 (year one).
-Prior to the 2010 ADR, patients newly diagnosed with CKD during year two were also included in the total.
+Prior to the 2010 ADR, patients newly diagnosed with CKD during year two were also included in the total expenditures.